We Love Nut Free Bakeries and Restaurants!

 Elk Grove Village, retail locations, and online orders – Nutphrees Peanut and tree nut free treats

 Oaklawn – Simply Sweet Creations – peanut and tree nut free with gluten free and vegan options.

 Warsaw – Creighton’s Crazy Egg – peanut and tree nut free (except for coconut) with gluten free option café & banquet venue.
 The coffee syrups (hazelnut, peanut butter & almond) are nut safe using a synthetic flavor.
 Coconut is the only coffee flavor they use.

 Overland Park – Mama Resch’s Free of gluten, wheat, soy, dairy, peanut, tree nut, corn, preservatives, artificial color.

 Louisville – Annie May’s Sweet Cafe peanut and gluten free, tree nut free except for use of coconut.

-Baltimore (greater area) – Poulet Catering – peanut and tree nut facilities.
+Baltimore (greater area) – Poulet Catering – peanut and tree nut facilities (temporarily closed, check website or call).
 Two restaurants in Lutherville and Hunt Valley, catering services available in Maryland, Virginia, and Washington DC.

 Ellicott City – One Dish Cuisine Free of Dairy, Gluten (Wheat, Rye, Barley), Oats, Soy, Eggs, Fish, Shellfish, Sesame, Peanuts and Tree Nuts (except Coconut in very limited products).
 Separate dairy free kitchen available.